Testing the Impact of Technology-based Engagement Strategies to Improve Adoption of Medically Tailored Retail Produce Prescriptions

 Produce prescription (Produce Rx) programs have demonstrated a variety of important outcomes for participants including increased fruit and vegetable consumption, reduced food insecurity and in select programs, improved biomarkers like hemoglobin A1c for patients with diabetes.
 Retention and redemption rates in produce Rx programs are wide ranging, if reported at all, with numerous studies citing redemption lower than 60%.
 High participation, redemption and retention are critical not only to determine program efficacy but also to improve health equity.
 Stronger clinic-community partnerships or more engaged facilitators have been associated with higher participation rates or improvements in outcomes.
 Not yet tested in a rigorous study design is whether strategic text messaging might improve shopping activity trends and benefits utilization.

-The purpose of this proposal is to test the impact of technology-enhanced cardholder communication on cardholder activity and benefits utilization, in other words, to test ways to significantly increase fruit and vegetable purchasing.
-This project leverages a parent study of 400-600 high risk pregnant patients with Medicaid in Houston, TX who will receive $100/month for fruits and vegetables via a pre-paid debit card from Fresh Connect.
-Our project will randomize these participant “cardholders” into two groups, the control group will receive usual cardholder engagement from Fresh Connect, and the intervention group will receive “enhanced engagement” consisting of additional targeting text messaging throughout the program period.
+The purpose of this proposal is to test the impact of technology-enhanced communication on cardholder activity and benefits utilization, in other words, to test ways to significantly increase fruit and vegetable purchasing.
+This project leverages a parent study of 400 high risk pregnant patients with Medicaid in Houston, TX who will receive $100/month for fruits and vegetables via a pre-paid debit card from Fresh Connect.
+Our project will randomize these participants into two groups, the control group will receive usual engagement from Fresh Connect, and the intervention group will receive enhanced engagement consisting of additional targeted text messaging throughout the program period.

 Project Aims